ThanhNguyxn/the-stamp-office/tools/README.md

 ## Data Validator

 Validates game data files for consistency and correctness.
+Scans all `shift*.json` files in `data/tickets/`.

 ### Usage